0Mysterio0/ArcadeProject1.1/README.md

 ####*Attempt 1*

-Initially Our initial attempt was to create lists for each fruit.
+Initially, we attempted to create lists for each fruit.
+We tried this approach based on the guides we found on Arcade Academy.
 This code was inefficient and ultimately, did not work like we wanted it to.
-Each collision and update had to be on a fruit by fruit basis.
-It was also incredibly hard to make the fruit interact with each other, and our character.
-This was where we changed tactics again.
+We weren't able to efficiently interact with each fruit.
+Every collision and update had to be on a fruit by fruit basis, which was a lot of unneccesary coding.
+It was also incredibly hard to make the fruit interact with each other.
+So we changed tactics.

-###Some Alterations
+####*Attempt 2*

-###Attempt 2
+Fr

 ###More Alterations